SoheylaMirshahi/FuzzyMultipleTimeseriesAnalysis/README.md

 ## License
-If you would like to use the code, please site us.
+If you would like to use the code, please site this work.